donetick/donetick/README.md

 ### Developer & API Features
 **REST API**: Full access to Donetick’s features through a REST API, great for custom automations and integrations.
 (For external use, we recommend using the eAPI, which offers limited access intended for long-lived access tokens.)

-**Things Integration**: Connect IoT devices or external systems using “Things” — numeric, string, or boolean values — to trigger tasks, track sensors, or integrate with your smart home.

 ---